mattcroat/joy-of-code/posts/svelte-context-with-stores/svelte-context-with-stores.md

 That's it! 😄

-I hope you're more confident when to reach for a Svelte store and the Svelte Context API, or both when you need to.
+I hope you're more confident when to reach for a store or context in Svelte, or both when you need to.